U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 Public Sector

-Federal and state governments have a significant imprint on the economy as employers, as funders and administrators of benefits, and through their power to shape standards through their procurement of goods and services.
+Federal and state governments have a significant impact on the economy as employers, funders, and administrators of benefits, as well as through their power to shape standards through their procurement of goods and services.
 The regulation of AI use by government agencies is therefore an important policy area for worker advocates.
-There is growing activity, both legislative and administrative, to ensure accountability and responsibility in the public sector’s use of digital technology when providing services to the public; we are not able to summarize all of this activity here, but see this legislative tracker for examples.
+There is growing activity, both legislative and administrative, to ensure accountability and responsibility in the public sector’s use of digital technology when providing services to the public – for example, creating disclosure, impact assessment, and meaningful review requirements.
+We are not able to summarize all of this activity here, but see this legislative tracker for examples.

-However, we have seen less attention paid to the impact of digital technologies on public sector workers.
-On the administrative front, the Biden administration and a handful of states including California, Pennsylvania, and Washington issued wide-ranging executive orders dictating the development and adoption of responsible AI standards on government procurement, funding, and use.
-Only President Biden’s executive order included a specific emphasis on workforce impacts; it also directs the U.S. Department of Labor (DOL) to issue responsible use standards for employers and developers which it did in 2024.
-The other executive orders pay some limited attention to public sector worker impacts, but it is unclear whether these will remain central as the orders are implemented.
+However, we have seen less attention paid to the impact of digital technologies on public sector workers specifically.
+In 2023 and 2024, the Biden administration and a handful of states including California, Pennsylvania, and Washington issued wide-ranging executive orders shaping the development and adoption of responsible AI standards in government procurement, funding, and use (see this 2025 CDT brief).
+President Biden’s executive order (since rescinded) included a significant emphasis on workforce impacts; for example, the U.S. Department of Labor (DOL) issued responsible AI use standards for employers and developers in 2024.
+Pennsylvania’s executive order is also noteworthy; in 2025, the governor announced a partnership with SEIU to deploy Generative AI across agencies.

-Key Concepts (not necessarily specific to, or limited to, workers)
+Key concepts appearing in one or more policies (not necessarily specific to, or limited to, workers):

-• Government agencies must not use digital technologies to replace human workers or essential job functions of workers.
+• Government agencies must not use digital technologies to replace human workers or essential job functions of workers, or contract with companies that do so.

 • Government agencies must conduct impact assessments before adopting new digital technologies, testing for a range of harms and making the results available to the public.